Monsters Ate My Birthday Cake Review

 IT NEVER HURTS TO HELP!

-If side quests are your jam, Gogapoe is packed with people—and monsters—in need of roadside assistance.
-Send a little love their way, and you might discover hidden paths, unlock extra levels or earn unique swag, including special costumes that give Niko nifty powers of his own!
+If side quests are your jam, Gogapoe is packed with people—& monsters—in need of roadside assistance.
+Send a little love their way, & you might discover hidden paths, unlock extra levels or earn unique swag, including special costumes that give Niko nifty powers of his own!

 SWEET TOUCH CONTROLS!

 With innovative touch controls so buttery smooth they could grease a cake pan, it's never been easier to manage a crew of big, hairy behemoths.
 Just draw a path, & they'll follow your instructions to a T, even if you swap to another monster to cue up a different action.

 If all these weren't enough, the icing on this big ol' cake is 60 sweet minutes of original music written by composer extraordinaire, Disasterpeace.
 It's like dessert for your ears!